Treehouse of Horror XXIII

-"Treehouse of Horror XXIII" is the second episode of the twenty-fourth season of the American animated television series The Simpsons.
+"Treehouse of Horror XXIII" is the second episode of the twenty-fourth season of the American animated television series The Simpsons, the 23rd episode in the Treehouse of Horror series of Halloween specials, and the 510th episode of the series.
+The episode was directed by Steven Dean Moore and written by David Mandel and Brian Kelley.
 It first aired on the Fox network in the United States on October 7, 2012.
 In the United Kingdom and Ireland, the episode aired on Sky 1 on March 24, 2013 with 1,312,000 viewers, making it the most watched program that week.

-The episode received a 2013 Emmy nomination for Outstanding Animated Program.
+In this three-part anthology episode, in the first installment a black hole appears in Springfield.
+In the second installment demonic activity occurs in the Simpsons' house.
+In the third installment Bart travels back in time, which interferes with Homer and Marge's past.
+Jon Lovitz guest stars as Artie Ziff.
+The episode received positive reviews.
+Animator Paul Wee won an Emmy Award for Individual Achievement in Animation for this episode, which also received an Emmy nomination for Outstanding Animated Program.

 Plot

 Opening sequence

 At the height of the Maya civilization, in the city of Chichen Itza, a sacrifice is about to take place to prevent the end of the world from happening at the end of the 13th Baktun and the Mayan Calendar.
 A Mayan Homer, who has been fattened up, showing that he is ready to be sacrificed, hears about it for the first time (as he did not pay attention during orientation) and attempts to back out to no avail.
 However, his wife, a Mayan Marge, tricks a priest, a Mayan Moe, into getting himself sacrificed instead by promising him sex.
 After the sacrifice, a Mayan Professor Frink confirms that the world will end after the 13th Baktun, which, accounting for the Gregorian calendar and the birth of Jesus, puts the end of days in the year 2012 (with the Mayan Mayor Quimby placing the blame on President Barack Obama).

 In the present, Homer encounters three Mayan stone gods, mistaking them for the trick-or-treaters.
 One of them crushes Homer underfoot, then the second one jumps on Flanders' house.
-The stone trio start to wreak havoc on Springfield and the Earth with one stone god throwing fireballs at Springfield City Hall and throwing Lard Lad's donut at a UFO and then taking this to popular landmarks like moving the Eiffel Tower to crash it into Big Ben, ripping up the Great Wall of China; causing it to sink to a river of lava, making George Washington's head kiss Abraham Lincoln's head in Mt.
-Rushmore; causing rivers of lava to appear, and splitting Earth into large fissures.
+The stone trio start to wreak havoc on Springfield and the Earth with one stone god throwing fireballs at Springfield City Hall and throwing Lard Lad's donut at a UFO and then taking this to popular landmarks like moving the Eiffel Tower to crash it into Big Ben, ripping up the Great Wall of China; causing it to sink to a river of lava, making George Washington's head kiss Abraham Lincoln's head in Mount Rushmore; causing rivers of lava to appear, and splitting Earth into large fissures.
 Once their destruction is done, they high five to show their success on wreaking havoc in Earth, then fly off, only leaving the Earth to explode, replacing it with what appears to be the Earth's infrastructure or blood.
 The text reads the title of the episode.